CMPSC310-AlleghenyCollege-Fall2021/lab01/README.md

 By this project walkthrough, each team should have identified the agent they plan to develop, have gotten to know Arduino IDE and hardware component interactions, and have started writing some code.
 During the walkthrough, the team members will collaboratively lead the walkthrough process, which should last 5-10 minutes for each team.
 Each team should:

 - Describe the chosen application.
-- Discuss what makes the agent being developed in this application "an agent", what its at- tributes, its type, and its environment are.
+- Discuss what makes the agent being developed in this application "an agent", what its attributes, its type, and its environment are.
 - Explain the written code.
 - Identify the steps left to complete for this project.